HintHub/hh-prodstack/readme.md

 docker-compose.yml - contains the docker-compose Stack Configuration

-.env.local - contains DB Credentials and stuff like that
+.env.local - contains DB Credentials and stuff like that (overrides .env in most cases!)

 .env - should contain the same information like .env.local